albertojulian/mada-driver-assistant/README.md

 - `planner.py`
 - `functions_schema.py`: automatically generates function schemas by parsing the function definitions in a given python file.
 The schemas are used by the LLM in the Driver Agent's Planner to decide if a given function must be called.
 It also contains a FunctionParser class used by the Driver Agent's Planner to parse the JSON output of the LLM in function calling mode and ensure the function exists and is correctly called
 - `mada.yaml`: contains the configuration parameters

+## Execution instructions
+- Connect the camera to the computer
+- In the Cell Phone: turn on GPS and Shared Connection
+- In the Computer:
+  - link to the cell phone wi-fi
+  - enter the virtual environment with MADA packages
+  - Run the websockets server (which starts the Driver Agent): `python websocketServ.py`
+  - Run the object detector: `sudo python object_detector.py`
+- In the Cell Phone: start the SpeedVoice and AccelGyro apps